anantya2007-debug/pwn.college_Anantya/Practicing Piping.md

 ### My Solve
 **Flag:** 'pwn.college{AJYnonP_wuqp7DXM0UVlogc7ESw.01MzMDOxwCN3kjNzEzW}'

-The user must input the command ```mkfifp /tmp/flag_fifo``` to create the file.
+The user must input the command ```mkfifo /tmp/flag_fifo``` to create the file.
 The we can run ```cat /tmp/flag_fifo & /challenge/run > /tmp/flag_fifo``` to retrieve the flag.
 The two steps must be done simultaneously as operations on FIFOs will *block* until both the read side and the write side are open.

 ### New Learnings
 - FIFO stands for First (byte) In, First (byte) Out